Valdivia: Literature

-Demography
+Demographics

 According to the 2002 census of the National Statistics Institute, the commune of Valdivia spans an area of 1015.6 sqkm and has 140,559 inhabitants (68,510 men and 72,049 women).
 Of these, 129,952 (92.5%) lived in urban areas and 10,607 (7.5%) in rural areas.
 Between the 1992 and 2002 censuses, the population grew by 15.1% (18,391 persons).

 The city of Valdivia spans 42.39 sqkm had a population of 127,750 and 35,217 homes, giving it a population density of 3013.7 PD/sqkm.
 The commune is divided into 19 census districts with one recognized town, Niebla, with an area of 1.55 sqkm, population of 2,202 (in 1,169 homes) and population density of 1420.6 PD/sqkm.

 Within the population, the presence of descendants of migrants of German origin and of Spanish origin also stands out, colonies that are grouped into different social, educational, sports and cultural institutions.

+Arts and Scientific research

+The Southern University of Chile (Universidad Austral de Chile, UACh), one of the original eight Chilean state universities, has its main campus in Valdivia.
+In the last decade Valdivia gained prestige as an important cultural and scientific venue: the Valdivia Film Festival became the most important in Chile, and the Centro de Estudios Científicos (CECS) is now housed in the recently modernized, German-style hotel Schuster located by the Valdivia River.
+Claudio Bunster, a physicist and winner of Chile's National Prize in Exact Sciences, is the Director of CECS.
+Some research areas where CECS and UACH have gained widespread recognition include: